Space is big. Really big.

 Your place in Space

 Ready-made web environment for people to collaborate on research data and metadata.
 Enables distributed groups to share, manipulate, curate and manage any type of data.
 Suitable for non-IT people, requiring minimal administration.
-Available late 2014.
+Available mid 2015.

 Data safe in Space